-Short Study Guide about Master in CS (FAQ)
+Short Study Guide about Master in Computer Science (FAQ)

 What are the restrictions on admissions?

 We have no admission quotas or other formal restrictions on admissions.
 However, your degree needs to be equivalent to a Bachelor's Degree in Computer Science from Saarland University.
 Each case will be evaluated individually by the Department of Computer Science.